xozxro/cryptoprinter/README.md

 Want to contribute?
 Great!

 Submit any pull requests you feel are critical to the general function of the bot.
-Otherwise, feel free to shoot me any email to Discord this project more!
+Otherwise, feel free to shoot me an email to discuss this project more!

 [michael@alwaysascending.io](emailto:michael@alwaysascending.io)